Eyre Crowe: Foreign Office

 Whilst Crowe had been an implacable opponent of appeasement towards Germany, he also doubted the French government's motives and sincerity at the Paris Peace Conference, regarding the French as more interested in revenge than a lasting peace.
-He also regarded the League of Nations Mandates over Danzig, with Polish ownership of a German-populated city, as a 'house of cards that would not stand'.
+He also regarded the League of Nations Mandates over Danzig, with Poland having special rights in a German-populated city, as a 'house of cards that would not stand'.
 Crowe was sceptical of the usefulness of the League of Nations and in a memorandum of 12 October 1916, he said that a solemn league would be like other treaties, and asked: "What is there to ensure that it will not, like other treaties, be broken?"
 Crowe was also sceptical on whether the pledge of common action against breakers of the peace would be honoured.
 Crowe thought that the balance of power and the considerations of national interest would determine how individual states decided their future actions.
 Crowe argued that boycotts and blockades, as advocated by the League of Nations, would not be of any use: "It is all a question of real military preponderance" in numbers, cohesion, efficiency and geographical location of each state.
 Universal disarmament, Crowe also argued, would be a practical impossibility.

 Crowe was Permanent Under-Secretary at the Foreign Office from 1920 until his death in 1925.

 He was appointed Companion of the Order of the Bath (CB) in 1907, Knight Commander of the Order of St Michael and St George (KCMG) in 1911, Knight Commander of the Order of the Bath (KCB) in 1917, Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1920 New Year Honours, and Knight Grand Cross of the Order of the Bath (GCB) in the 1923 Birthday Honours.

 Personal life

-In 1903, Crowe married his widowed maternal first cousin Clema Gerhardt, a niece of Henning von Holtzendorff, who was to become the Chief of the German Naval Staff in the First World War.
+Crowe married in Berlin on 2 February 1903 his widowed maternal first cousin Clema Gerhardt, widow of Eberhardt von Bonin.
+She was a niece of Henning von Holtzendorff, who was to become the Chief of the German Naval Staff in the First World War.
 Due to being half-German and having other German connections, Crowe was often attacked in the press during the First World War, especially by Christabel Pankhurst and William le Queux.